Translation-modulation invariant Banach spaces of ultradistributions: Introduction

 In this article we introduce and study a class of Banach spaces of ultradistributions that are invariant under translation and modulation operators.
 We shall also use these Banach spaces to define new classes of modulation spaces.

 The modulation spaces were introduced by H. Feichtinger \cite{F0,F} and provide a natural framework to study many aspects of time-frequency analysis.
 Their properties were investigated in detail by him and K. Gr\"{o}chenig in \cite{F1, FG88, fg11,fg22, F90}.
 See the monograph \cite{gr} for an overview of results and applications.
-Modulation spaces have been considered by many authors both in the setting of distributions and ultradistributions \cite{C-P-R-T,FG,GZ1,PT,PilT,Toft2012}, and they have shown useful in the study of pseudodifferential and localization operators.
+Modulation spaces have been considered by many authors both in the setting of distributions and ultradistributions \cite{C-P-R-T,FG,GZ1,PT,PilT,Toft2012}, and they have shown useful in the study of pseudo-differential and localization operators.
 The Banach spaces we introduce here allow us to consider natural generalizations of the $M^{p,q}_{\omega}(\RR^{d})$ spaces and further refine the scale of modulation spaces.
+Our new modulation spaces turn out to be larger or smaller than other extreme spaces usually considered in literature, but they still enjoy good translation-modulation invariance properties.